Morjim: Russian presence

 Michael Lobo, Goa's member of legislative assembly for Calangute, told Russian media that local sentiments are only against those foreigners engaged in illegal business activities in the state.
 Michael said "We welcome all international tourists including the Russians, whoever is going to boost our economy.
 There are some Russians who are doing illegal business.
 When I say illegal businesses, I mean businesses which are meant to be run by the local Goans and the Indians, especially where restaurants are concerned.
 If they come on a business visa or a work visa, they are welcome to do business in Goa."

 Francisco de Braganca, president, Travel & Tourism Association of Goa (TTAG) in Sept 14 spoke about the contribution made by Russian Tourists.
 He said "Russia has over the years provided high number of tourists to Goa and this turf needs to be protected.
 There is a wrong impression about Russians in Goa on account of few issues which have happened between them and local people.
 However, we must not forget that Russians are amiable people and on account of their difficulty to speak any other language have a tendency to mix among themselves.
 We need to respect their sensibilities.
 Goa has not treated Russians well enough even after it has been the largest provider of charter tourists.
 Our mind set has to change".

-Goa Chief Minister Manohar Parrikar does not believe that Russian and Israeli mafias operate in Goa, but according to WikiLeaks, Mumbai police are sure of it.
-Wikileaks cited a recently declassified US diplomatic cable dispatched by Mumbai Consul General Paul Folmsbee in 2009, which quotes former head of Mumbai Crime Branch Rakesh Maria saying trafficking of foreign women prostitutes to Mumbai is controlled by Israeli and Russian mafia lords operating from Goa.
-"Maria alleged that most trafficking of foreigners to Mumbai is connected to Russian and Israeli mafia operations in Goa, explaining why Mumbai police had not cracked the trafficking ring(s)," Folmsbee's cable numbered 09MUMBAI305 back home to the US administration said.
+Goa Chief Minister Manohar Parrikar does not believe that Russian and Israeli mafias operate in Goa, but according to leaked diplomatic cables, Mumbai police are sure of it.
+A US diplomatic cable dispatched by Mumbai Consul General Paul A. Folmsbee in 2009 quotes former head of Mumbai Crime Branch Rakesh Maria saying trafficking of foreign women prostitutes to Mumbai is controlled by Israeli and Russian mafia lords operating from Goa.
+"Maria alleged that most trafficking of foreigners to Mumbai is connected to Russian and Israeli mafia operations in Goa, explaining why Mumbai police had not cracked the trafficking ring(s)," Folmsbee's cable to the US administration said.

 Rajan Ghate, a secretary of the state unit of the NCP, has demanded a thorough probe by the Central Bureau of Investigation (CBI) into the nexus between the Land Mafia, Politicians and revenue officials, which is already being probed by the Enforcement Directorate (ED).

-In August 2012 Eduard Faleiro, former Union Minister, reiterated the Russian mafia threat to Morjim and Goa.
+In August 2012, Eduardo Faleiro, former Union Minister, reiterated the Russian mafia threat to Morjim and Goa.
 He said, "Russians with criminal background are buying properties through benami means".
 The state health minister Laxmikant Parsekar said at a gram sabha meeting at the Morjim village panchayat that "these Russians have all kinds of vices and the moment the Russian tourists come to one place all other tourists flee from there.
 Even earlier, we had tourists from other countries but we never had this problem."
 Parsekar said the quantity of Russian tourists in the state had triggered a virtual cultural invasion in Morjim and surrounding areas and because of their sheer numbers, the Russians were indulging in dadagiri.